dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

 This recognition gives rise to the concept of a *binary digit* or ***bit***.

 A single bit represents a basic unit of information having only two possible values, which we'll label as 0 (representing falseness or absence) and 1 (representing truth or presence).

 The meaning of "significant electrical voltage" depends on the technology used to implement the system's logic gates.
 It's common for a logical level of 0 to be represented by a voltage close to 0 and for a logical level of 1 to be represented by a voltage of +3.5 V.

 ### Everything is Bits

 **All information in a computer system, regardless of its source, type, or use, is represented as a sequence of bits**.

-Numbers, text strings, program instructions, images, audio, video, web pages, spreadsheets, databases, and every other kind of information used by any computer program must be encoded as a sequence of bits.
+Numbers, text strings, program instructions, images, audio, video, web pages, spreadsheets, databases, and every other kind of information used by any computer program must ultimately be encoded as a sequence of bits.

 This truth has an important corollary: the meaning of any particular string of bits depends on the context in which it's read.
 For example, the 32-bit sequence